dheavy/gis-django/README.md

 GIS on Django
 ============
-> Learning GeoDjango for GIS application.
+> Learning GeoDjango for GIS applications.